 This includes data recovery from electro-mechanically failed hard drives, dropped hard drives, data corruption, virus infections, data deletion, formatted drives, data tape cartridges to multiple hard drive failures on your RAID volume - no matter what your data loss situation looks like; we strive to have a solution to help recover your data!

-Tecleo has been in the data recovery industry for over 14 years and our expertise is trusted in South Africa and throughout the rest of Africa.
-We are constantly striving for excellence in all areas of our service - you can therefor rest assured that your data is in professional hands.
+We have been in the data recovery industry for over 14 years and our expertise is trusted in South Africa and throughout the rest of Africa and are constantly striving for excellence in all areas of our service.
+You can therefor rest assured that your data is in professional hands.

-Our facilities include data recovery and data destruction specific test and repair tools, equipment and software, including a class 100 clean room for the stripping, rebuilding and recovery of all types of electronic media including, tapes, server drives, RAID volumes, PC and laptop hard disk drives, flash memory as well as mobile device memory chips.
-This, combined with a team of experienced data recovery professionals, working in a secure environment, working under a non-disclosure agreement will give your data the best possible chance of being revived or destroyed in full confidentiality as fast and in a good condition as possible.
+Our facilities include data recovery and data destruction specific test and repair tools, equipment and software, including a class 100 clean room for the stripping, rebuilding and recovery of all types of electronic media including, PC and laptop hard disk and solid state drives, mobile devices, server drives, flash memory as well as magnetic tapes.
+This, combined with a team of experienced data recovery professionals, working in a secure environment under a non-disclosure agreement will give your data the best possible chance of being revived or destroyed in full confidentiality as fast and in a good condition as possible.